qwx9/strangepg/README.md

 - Layouting currently doesn't place some of the nodes nicely;
 many plots look ugly by default but can be fixed by just moving the nodes around.
 - 3d navigation is a kludge on top of 2d navigation

+Minor:
+- Web colors with a # are not parsed, but hex values with 0x are

 ## <a name="bundled"></a>Used and bundled alien software